ShumailaAhmed/AI-Workshop/README.md

 ### Model Testing

-We might also want to choose a new unlabelled data and let the model predict its class.
-Do do so we can do as following
+We might also want to choose new unlabelled data and let the model predict its class.
+Do so we can do as follows

 ```
 point1 = torch.Tensor([1.0, -1.0])